datalakehouse/docs/README.rst

-Aiven Developer
+DLH Developer
 ===============

-This is the source for the Aiven developer documentation at https://developer.aiven.io.
+This is the source for the DLH developer documentation at https://thirsty-carson-e8e5ec.netlify.app/.
 We are working to move all of our technical documentation to this platform, and welcome issues and pull requests from everyone.

 It is Python-based, with content in `ReStructuredText (rst) <https://docutils.sourceforge.io/rst.html>`_ and rendered by `Sphinx <https://www.sphinx-doc.org/en/master/>`_.